iceshard-engine/conan-config/README.md

 The hook also removes the generator from the recipe generators list so it will not cause an error in conan.

 This is not the cleanest way but one that works and does not disturb other packages.

-> Please note the hook is still a wip idea, and might not work always!